-The Promenade stretches along the east bank of the Scioto River, connecting Battelle Riverfront Park and Bicentennial Park.
-Built upon the former site of the Avenue of Flags, the Promenade features a stone colonnade with shaded swings, park benches, beautiful gardens, and tables designed for card games or chess.
+The Promenade stretches along the east bank of the Scioto River, connecting Battelle Riverfront Park and Bicentennial Park along Civic Center Drive.
+Built upon the former site of the Avenue of Flags, the Promenade features a stone colonnade with shaded swings, park benches, beautiful gardens and tables designed for card games, chess and similar games.
 The historic carved limestone balustrade, originally built as part of the 1920s floodwall project, has been fully restored to its original condition.

-Named in honor of Michael B. Coleman, Columbus’s longest serving mayor, Coleman’s Pointe extends outward from the Huntington Plaza.
+- Coleman’s Pointe: Named in honor of Michael B. Coleman, Columbus’s longest-serving mayor, Coleman’s Pointe extends outward from the Huntington Plaza.
 This scenic overlook offers stunning views of the downtown riverfront and is the best vantage point for the Genoa Park Lighting across the river.

-Accented by a grove of birch trees, unique lantern lighting and stone benches, the Prow is a scenic riverfront overlook built on the east point of the former Town Street Bridge (1917-2009).
-The Prow gets its name from the nautical term for the forward-most part of a ship’s bow, was included in the Promenade project as part of an effort to incorporate historical elements.
+- The Prow: Accented by a grove of birch trees, unique lantern lighting and stone benches, the Prow is a scenic riverfront overlook built on the east point of the former Town Street Bridge (1917-2009).
+The Prow, which gets its name from the nautical term for the forward-most part of a ship’s bow, was included in the Promenade project as part of an effort to incorporate historical elements.